Gov. Gordon wins Wyoming GOP primary in bid for 2nd term

 Gray ran briefly for U.S. House in 2021, railing against Cheney after she voted to impeach the former president for the Jan.
 6, 2021, insurrection.
 He visited Arizona to see and be seen at a recount of the 2020 presidential vote in that state.

+As Wyoming’s No. 2 state official, the secretary of state oversees elections and business licensing.

-Nethercott is a Cheyenne attorney who has served in the state Senate since 2017 and, like Gray, has made “election integrity” a campaign focus.
-Nethercott also promises to keep state business administration fees low.
+Nethercott is a Cheyenne attorney who has served in the state Senate since 2017 and chairs the chamber’s Judiciary Committee.
+Like Gray, she made “election integrity” a campaign focus.
+Nethercott also promised to keep state business administration fees low.

 STATE SUPERINTENDENT

-Schroeder is now running for the job under the slogan “Wyoming Education - Not Indoctrination.”
-He promises to “refuse to let our kids become pawns of the social engineers who are hell-bent on grooming them into their relativistic value system.”
+Schroeder was appointed state superintendent in January by Gordon to replace Balow.
+A former head of a private Christian school in Cody, Schroeder ran for the job under the slogan “Wyoming Education - Not Indoctrination.”
+He promised to “refuse to let our kids become pawns of the social engineers who are hell-bent on grooming them into their relativistic value system.”

-His opponents include Megan Degenfelder, a Republican from Laramie who was chief policy officer under Balow.
-Degenfelder calls for doing “more with less” amid a tight state budget and prioritizing funding for classrooms over administration.

-Also running is Republican Jennifer Zerba, a Casper substitute teacher and University of Wyoming doctoral student in education who advocates more fiscal transparency and volunteering in schools.
+Also running was Republican Jennifer Zerba, a Casper substitute teacher who called for more fiscal transparency in schools.

-Educator and Northern Arapaho tribal elder Sergio Maldonado is the lone Democrat running for state superintendent.
+Educator and Northern Arapaho tribal elder Sergio Maldonado was the lone Democrat running for state superintendent.

 STATE TREASURER